nareynolds/chef-djangaconda/README.md

 $> vagrant up
 ... lots of stuff...

-# when it's done, point your web browser at http://localhost:8001/
+# when it's done, point your web browser at http://localhost:8001/polls/
 # and explore the "Polls Turial" website

+# you can also view the admin pages at http://localhost:8001/admin/
+# login with username='admin' and password='1234'

 # you can ssh into your fully provisioned VM
 $> vagrant ssh